sagefy/sagefy/docs/Ideas.md

 * Focus on areas of weakness.
 * Focus on building knowledge.
 * Connect new information with prior knowledge.
+* Scaffold the learner to success.
+* Use assessment to optimize learning.

 ### How does Sagefy implement this idea?